aboutus

 In 2007, the District joined South Plains UWCD, Sandy Land UWCD to form The Southern Ogallala Conservation and Outreach Program (SOCOP) which serves the education needs of the three districts.
 Through the Education Coordinator hired by SOCOP, more emphasis has been placed on education to students in the three school districts in the LEUWCD

-This year, the 9th annual “Water Conservation Art Contest” was conducted.
+This year, the 18th annual “Water Conservation Art Contest” was conducted.
 Students submitted water conservation art work after hearing a presentation concerning water usage and conservation.
-The winning art works will be featured in a 2016 calendar to be published and
+The winning art works will be featured in a 2025 calendar to be published and distributed by the District.
+Calendars from the 2025 Water Conservation Contest were distributed throughout the District.

-The District sponsored a “Water Conservation Scholar Ship Award” in 2015.
+The District sponsored a “Water Conservation Scholar Ship Award” in 2023-2024.
 All senior students were eligible to enter the essay contest.
 Contest winners from each school, Loop, Seagraves and Seminole will receive a $1,000 scholarship for 1st Place, $500.00 scholarship for 2nd Place and sent to the college of their choice.

 The education website, www.savingH2O.org continues to be a part of the District’s public education outreach along with an education blog and a Twitter entry.
 These mediums contain water conservation tips and information on the District’s education program.